Supernova: Type I

-Type I supernovae are subdivided on the basis of their spectra, with type Ia showing a strong ionised silicon absorption line.
-Type I supernovae without this strong line are classified as type Ib and Ic, with type Ib showing strong neutral helium lines and type Ic lacking them.
-Historically, the light curves of type I supernovae were seen as all broadly similar, too much so to make useful distinctions.
+Type I supernovae are subdivided on the basis of their spectra, with Type Ia showing a strong ionised silicon absorption line.
+Type I supernovae without this strong line are classified as Type Ib and Ic, with Type Ib showing strong neutral helium lines and Type Ic lacking them.
+Historically, the light curves of Type I supernovae were seen as all broadly similar, too much so to make useful distinctions.
 While variations in light curves have been studied, classification continues to be made on spectral grounds rather than light-curve shape.

-A small number of type Ia supernovae exhibit unusual features, such as non-standard luminosity or broadened light curves, and these are typically categorized by referring to the earliest example showing similar features.
+A small number of Type Ia supernovae exhibit unusual features, such as non-standard luminosity or broadened light curves, and these are typically categorised by referring to the earliest example showing similar features.
 For example, the sub-luminous SN 2008ha is often referred to as SN 2002cx-like or class Ia-2002cx.

-A small proportion of type Ic supernovae show highly broadened and blended emission lines which are taken to indicate very high expansion velocities for the ejecta.
-These have been classified as type Ic-BL or Ic-bl.
+A small proportion of Type Ic supernovae show highly broadened and blended emission lines which are taken to indicate very high expansion velocities for the ejecta.
+These have been classified as Type Ic-BL or Ic-bl.

 Calcium-rich supernovae are a rare type of very fast supernova with unusually strong calcium lines in their spectra.
 Models suggest they occur when material is accreted from a helium-rich companion rather than a hydrogen-rich star.
-Because of helium lines in their spectra, they can resemble type Ib supernovae, but are thought to have very different progenitors.
+Because of helium lines in their spectra, they can resemble Type Ib supernovae, but are thought to have very different progenitors.

+Type Ien has been proposed to explain observations of the supernova SN 2021yfj.
+Having lost its outer layers of hydrogen, helium and carbon, the star, just before the explosion, released an unusual, hidden layer of silicon, sulfur and argon, elements that are not often seen in dying stars.
+During the explosion, the material from the star's core collided with the gaseous shell, and the heat of the collision caused the silicon and sulfur layer to glow.
+The explosion showed that stars can be completely stripped down and still produce a brilliant explosion observable from very far distance.
+The discovery provided direct evidence of the long-theorized, but difficult to observe, internal structure of massive stars.
+In the type's name, "e" describes the position of the silicon/sulfur layer in the internal structure, while "n" signifies narrow emission lines.